checkly/docs.checklyhq.com/site/content/docs/browser-checks/tracing-web-vitals.md

 the page from Japan, expect a higher TTFB.

 [Read more about TTFB over at web.dev](https://web.dev/time-to-first-byte/)

+## Why are some Web Vitals not reported?

+Checkly automatically instruments your Playwright code to collect Web Vitals metrics.
+However, is some cases we will not be able to collect a good measurement.
+There are multiple reasons for this:

+1. A Single Page App (SPA) like a React, Vue or Angular app only has one HTML page load event and then relies on route changes.
+The underlying [library we use for collecting Web Vitals](https://github.com/GoogleChrome/web-vitals) does not yet account for this.
+The folks over at Google are aware of this and [posted an FAQ](https://web.dev/vitals-spa-faq/).

+2. Cumulative Layout Shift (CLS) relies on layout events accumulating over time.
+If your script exits very fast, or triggers a redirect, there might not be enough time to actually "catch" this metric.

+3. Some metrics require a small amount of interaction to effectively "trigger".
+Clicking a button or other screen element in your Playwright script can help here.

+> We are constantly tweaking and updating our Web Vitals collection code, so expect improvements in the future!

 ## Lab metrics vs. Field metrics